Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 -

-- Floral – The dominant scent in this group of fragrances is the smell of a flower.
-These can be violet, jasmine, peony, lilac, ylang-ylang, rose, lily of the valley, neroli (orange blossom extract), iris, tuberose, orange blossom and other flowers.
+- Floral – The dominant scent in this group of fragrances is the scent of a flower.
+These can include violet, jasmine, peony, lilac, ylang-ylang, rose, lily of the valley, neroli (orange blossom extract), iris, tuberose, orange blossom, and other flowers.

-- Citrus – this category is associated with the Hesperides, who in mythology were the guardians of the orchard of golden apples, that is, oranges.
+- Citrus – this category is associated with the Hesperides, who, in mythology, were the guardians of the orchard of golden apples, i.e., oranges.
 This group includes Mediterranean fragrances (bergamot, orange, grapefruit, lemon, mandarin) and exotic fragrances (lime, yuzu).
 This category is synonymous with freshness and lightness.
-Citrus fruits are at the head of the olfactory pyramid and the first to release their scent when the perfume is opened.
+Citrus fruits are at the top of the olfactory pyramid and the first to release their scent when the perfume opens.

-- Ferns – The source of the family name is Royal Fern.
-The scent of these perfumes is fresh and bitter, and its main notes are oakmoss, coumarin and woody tones.
+- Ferns – The origin of the family name is Royal Fern.
+The scent of these perfumes is fresh and bitter, and its main notes are oakmoss, coumarin, and woody tones.

 - Woody – This family is dominated by oils of sandalwood, patchouli, cedar, oud, vetiver, myrtle and other woods.

-- Oriental (Oriental, Amber) – The aromas in this family represent the exoticism of the Orient and have a thick, hard, heavy and seductive scent.
-These include patchouli, vetiver, sandalwood, lavender, sage, iris, orange blossom, jasmine, amber, musk, various balms and resins.
+- Oriental (Oriental, Amber) – The aromas in this family represent the exoticism of the Orient and have a thick, hard, heavy, and seductive scent.
+These include patchouli, vetiver, sandalwood, lavender, sage, iris, orange blossom, jasmine, amber, musk, and various balsams and resins.

-- Leather – The fragrances in this family smell like animals, horse saddles and expensive jackets.
-The main notes are tobacco, suede, birch and leather.
+- Leather – Fragrances in this family smell of animals, horse saddles, and expensive jackets.
+The main notes are tobacco, suede, birch, and leather.

 In recent years, it has also become common to distinguish between: